 Advertising helps to make your business and brand “familiar”.
 When people reach a point in their life when they are ready to buy the products and services you supply, if your brand is in the forefront of their mind, because you have positioned it there, then you will be one step ahead of your competitors (as long as you advertising has had a positive effect).

 However remember that the purpose of advertising is by and large to sell (or some other call to action).
 It does not matter how creative the advertising is as long as it does its job and provides a healthy return on investment.

-Don’t be spun a line from an agency that it is all about the creative and winning awards.
+Don’t be spun a line from a marketing agency that it is all about the creative and winning awards.
 Awards are nice, yes, but they only benefit the agency – not your brand.
 If your audience can remember the advert, but not the company who ran the advert….it is completely pointless.

 Make sure you test and measure every single advert you run.
 If your response rates drastically change with different ads – learn from them and understand the reasons why.
 Do less of what doesn’t work and more of what does.
 It sounds simple…..because it is!

 - How To Avoid A Marketing Strategy Plan Failure - July 13, 2020

 - How to avoid the top 5 marketing analysis mistakes - April 20, 2020